jacobhutchinson/Job-Site-Web-Scraper/README.md

 # Job Site Web Scraper
 This tool will scrape the job listing sites Indeed, Monster and Flexjobs for jobs featuring specific configurable settings and keywords.
 After completion of scraping, that data can be presented in various manners.

 NOTE: No built in proxy settings, use at own risk.
-If searching many, many terms, there is a high likelihood of being blocked from visiting monster.com addresses for your IP.
+If searching for many terms, there is a good chance of having your IP be blocked from visiting one or more of the sites.

 ## Scraping and Parsing